kshaffer/courses/mt1-syllabusUpdate.md

 As the [syllabus](theory1.html) currently stands, *all* 20 fundamentals concepts must be passed to get a D or higher in the course.
 In other words, none of the species or keyboard harmony work "counts" until all quizzes are passed.
 This made sense at the beginning of the semester, when I was requiring all of them to be passed before Unit II began.
 However, it became clear that that was an undue burden on many of you, and that it was musically unnecessary for us to proceed on to a study of species counterpoint.
 Thus, there is now a question of fairness in my mind.
 Is it more fair to stick to the syllabus put forward at the beginning of the semester, or is it more fair to change the assessment scheme to better match how we are progressing through our musical studies?

 I propose a change whereby we require roughly the same *number* of concepts to receive a D, C, B, or A, but remove the requirements surrounding *which* concepts those must be.
-In other words, 20 concepts would still need to be passed to earn a D, but it could be a mix of fundamentals and counterpoint, for example.
+In other words, 20 concepts would still need to be passed to earn a D, but it could be a mix of fundamentals and counterpoint, for example, instead of *all* fundamentals.

 Here's the scheme I propose, based on a total of 40 concepts (if you count major and minor versions of each species and four-part scheme as two separate concepts to pass).